nanotone/albumleaf/README.rst

 Albumleaf is a minimal web-based photo gallery.
 To use it, you need your own webserver, which isn't very accommodating.
 But it fulfills my requirements for sharing photos with family:

 - Simplicity
-- Sharing via a link (no signing-up)
+- Sharing via a link (no signing up)
 - Batch album downloads
 - Self-hosting, which is the best bet for getting around the GFW